Pluricanonical cycles and tropical covers: Leaky and pluricanonical numbers

 The index of the lattice of the image of the linear map defined by this matrix equals the absolute value of its determinant, which is $3$.
 Thus the leaky cover of Figure \ref{fig-leakycoverex} contributes with weight $3$ to the count of $L_{1}((5,-1,-1),1)$.

 \end{example}

 \begin{lemma} The degree of the tropical branch morphism (and thus, the number of leaky covers of genus $g$ and degree $\mathbf{x}$) is well-defined.
-All leaky covers in the preimage of a point in the interior of the $r-1$-dimensional cone of $\mathsf{tEx}$ are \emph{trivalent covers}, i.e.\ each preimage of one of the $r$ vertices of \rcolor{the metric line graph $T$}\renzo{will be replacing these as well} contains precisely one vertex which is not of genus $0$ and $2$-valent, and that is of genus $0$ and $3$-valent. \end{lemma} \begin{proof} Consider a metric line graph $T$ with $r$ vertices.
+All leaky covers in the preimage of a point in the interior of the $r-1$-dimensional cone of $\mathsf{tEx}$ are \emph{one-and-trivalent covers}, i.e.\ each preimage of one of the $r$ vertices of \rcolor{the metric line graph $T$}\renzo{will be replacing these as well} contains precisely one vertex which is not of genus $0$ and $2$-valent, and that is of genus $0$ and $3$-valent or of genus $1$ and $1$-valent. \end{lemma} \begin{proof} Consider a metric line graph $T$ with $r$ vertices.
 Given a leaky cover of a certain combinatorial type, we can just vary the edge lengths of $\Gamma$ to obtain a leaky cover of another metric line graph $T'$ with $r$ vertices.
 We therefore obtain a bijection between the preimages under the tropical branch morphism of $T$ and of $T'$, which preserves the combinatorial type.
 As the weight only depends on the combinatorial type, the weighted count of preimages of $T$ coincides with the weighted count of preimages of $T'$ and accordingly, the degree of the tropical branch morphism is well-defined.

-The statement about the trivalent covers follows from counting dimensions. \end{proof}
+The statement about the one-and-trivalent covers follows from counting (virtual) dimensions: each vertex must be leaking exactly $k$, that is, $2g(v)-2+\val(v)=1$ which is fulfilled if either $\val(v)=3$ and $g(v)=0$ or $\val(v)=1$ and $g(v)=1$. \end{proof}

 \begin{lemma} Let $\pi:\Gamma\rightarrow T$ be a preimage under the tropical branch morphism of a point in the interior of the image of $\leak $ in $\mathsf{tEx}$.
-Then $\pi$ contributes with the product of the expansion factors of the bounded edges of $\Gamma$ times one over the size of the automorphism group of $\pi$ to the count of leaky covers. \end{lemma}
+Then $\pi$ contributes with the product of the expansion factors of the bounded edges of $\Gamma$ times one over the size of the automorphism group of $\pi$ times $-\frac{1}{24}$ for every $1$-valent vertex of genus $1$ to the count of leaky covers. \end{lemma}